-The first step was to characterize the input1 noise of the amplifier.
+The first step was to characterize the input noise of the amplifier.
 This was accomplished by short-circuiting its input with a $50\,\Omega$ resistor and measuring the output voltage with the ADC (Figure 3.5).
-The maximum amplifier gain of 80dB (equivalent to 10000) was utilized for this measurement.
+The maximum amplifier gain of 80dB (equivalent to 10000) was used for this measurement.

-The measured voltage n was then divided by 10000 to determine the equivalent noise at the input of the voltage amplifier n_a .
-In this configuration, the noise contribution from the ADC q{ad} is rendered negligible due to the high gain employed.
-The resulting amplifier noise amplitude spectral density Γ{n_a} and the (negligible) contribution of the ADC noise are presented in Figure 3.6.
+The measured voltage n was then divided by 10000 to determine the equivalent noise at the input of the voltage amplifier $n_a$ .
+In this configuration, the noise contribution from the ADC $q{ad}$ is rendered negligible due to the high gain employed.
+The resulting amplifier noise amplitude spectral density $\Gamma{n_a}$ and the (negligible) contribution of the ADC noise are presented in Figure 3.6.

-1For variable gain amplifiers, it is usual to refer to the input noise rather than the output noise, as the input referred noise is almost independent on the chosen gain.
+&lt;sup>1For variable gain amplifiers, it is usual to refer to the input noise rather than the output noise, as the input referred noise is almost independent on the chosen gain.